cldf/cldf/README.md

 Note that the column *names* in the default table descriptions (e.g. [`formTable`](components/forms)) are not always the same as the column *properties*.
 Each column has both a `csvw:name` and a separate `propertyURL` linking the column to the ontology.
 Each property also has a `rdf:label` which might also be different.

+**Notes:**
+- In an ill-advised attempt to version the ontology, `v1.0` has been baked into the term URIs.
+While this may be a good idea in case of incompatible changes (e.g. if the semantics of a term changed), it presents an obstacle for initeroperability in case of backwards-compatible changes.
+So starting with CLDF 1.1, we will keep `http://cldf.clld.org/v1.0/terms.rdf` as namespace for **all** versions of the 1.x series, and specify the particular version when a term was introduced using `dc:hasVersion` properties per term.
-Note: For better human readability the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) should be visited with a browser capable of rendering XSLT - such as Firefox.
+- For better human readability the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) should be visited with a browser capable of rendering XSLT - such as Firefox.